JemimaAnsaaku/DATA-ANALYTICS-TDM/MODULE 6/README.md

 - Now let us use functions to enact on growups by replacing * in our SELECT command - this is because * stands for all, and we dont want all, we just want what we are sorting by which is AVG(SPEED),

-- However, this gives us a messy result as we cannot see which average goes with each propellant, therefore we need more columns. we can do this by writing SELECT ", propellant" - the comma is important -BEFORE the AVG(SPEED)
+- However, this gives us a messy result as we cannot see which average goes with each propellant, therefore we need more columns. we can do this by writing SELECT "propellant," - the comma is important -BEFORE the AVG(SPEED)